minhduckd5/Project-Minesweeper/README.md

 # THIS IS A SCHOOL PROJECT AND NOT CREATED FOR MONETIZATION.
-# Project Name

-# Minesweeper Game with Undo Functionality and Tutorial Bot
+# Project Name: Minesweeper Game with Undo Functionality and Tutorial Bot

 ![menu art](resources/minesweepericon.png)